neos/form/Documentation/configuring-form-yaml.rst

 The ``default`` preset comes with an ``FileUpload`` form element that allows the user of the form to upload arbitrary files.
-With the latest version, the ``EmailFinisher`` allows these files to be sent as attachments:
+The ``EmailFinisher`` allows these files to be sent as attachments:

 .. code-block:: yaml